stefanheijnen/bitcanna-cli-to-web/README.md

 ## What is it?
 It is a web interface that simplifies the use of bitcannad from a web server.
 This interface is intended to replace the main functions of bitcann-qt.
+The goal is to reproduce the same functions as bitcanna-cli using RPC.

 ## Demonstration